nus-cs2030s/2324-s2/docs/18-interface.md

 }
 ```

 Note that all that is required for this method to work, is that the type of objects in `array` supports a `getArea` method.
 While `Shape` that we defined in the previous unit meets this requirement, it does not have to be.
 We could pass in an array of countries or an array of HDB flats.
-It is unnatural to model a `Country` or a `Flat` as a subclass of `Shape` (_recall inheritance models the IS-A relationship_).
+However, it is unnatural to model a `Country` or a `Flat` as a subclass of `Shape` (_recall inheritance models the IS-A relationship so we cannot easily say that a country is a shape_).

 To resolve this, we will look at an abstraction that models what can an entity do, possibly across different class hierarchies.